 Our first workshop took place in September 2019 and considered the attached Concept Note.
 Following this, we developed the attached Research Programme Outline which was discussed at a further workshop in March 2020, just before lockdown.

-Subsequently, we have developed our thinking to incorporate not only the substance of the March discussions but also the global impact of the pandemic and its implications for INGOs.
-We have identified a number of possible future scenarios and plan to start testing them by means of a major survey as set out in the attached document, which was discussed at an online workshop in July.
+Subsequently, we have developed our thinking to incorporate not only the substance of our preliminary discussions but also the global impact of the pandemic and its implications for INGOs.
+We used these to identify a number of possible future scenarios and tested them as set out in the attached document at an online workshop in July 2020.
+In turn, this fed into a major survey of sector leaders carried out in 2021; the findings of this research are due to be published in Spring 2022.